sdegutis/90s.dev/site/public/technical/filesystem.md

 * `net/` is backed by a shared database

-* You can mount local file system drives to given names
+* You can mount local file system folders to named drives

   * *NOTE:* `.js` files are stored as `.tsx` on mounted drives